Painted Leather Fringe Planter Pot

 What supplies do I need to make a Leather Fringe Pot?

-After my paint dried, which was surprisingly quick on the leather, it was time to cut the strips.
+After my paint dried, which was surprisingly quick on the leather, it was time to cut the fringe strips.

 I made sure to use my sharp sewing scissors.
 If you use regular paper scissors, unless they are brand new and really sharp, they will most likely shred and tear the leather.
-I was going for crisp clean lines.
+However, I was going for crisp clean lines.

 If you were making fringe in leather that was wider, using a rotary blade might be a better choice.

-Gluing Leather Fringe to your Pot
+Glue Leather Fringe to your Pot

 Fringe Leather Planter

-I really could not be more pleased with how my fringe leather pot turned out.
-I bent a few of the fringes out a bit just to give it some movement since my leather was pretty hard.
-I love the look of moment that it has!
+I could not be more pleased with how my fringe leather pot turned out!!
+I bent a few of the fringe pieces out just a bit to give it a more natural look since my leather was pretty hard.

 And now I am looking for the perfect purse or clutch because HOW COOL would this technique be on a clutch!